Estimated reading time: 4 minutes

 I think some cucumber salad is on its way!

-I had to take three pictures because the lenses kept fogging up and I was complaining about taking pictures of UGLY!
+I had to take three pictures because the lenses kept fogging up.
+The iPhone was complaining about having to take pictures of UGLY!

 Here are a few corn sex trivia facts — in a harmless, botanical sense: